d2l-ai/d2l-en/chapter_recurrent-modern/index.md

 # Modern Recurrent Neural Networks
 :label:`chap_modern_rnn`

+To better handle sequence data, we have introduced the basics of the RNN model.
+Specifically,
+we implemented RNN-based
+language models on text data to illustrate RNN applications.
+Nowadays,
-Although we have learned the basics of recurrent neural networks, they are not sufficient for a practitioner to solve today's sequence learning problems.
+such techniques are not sufficient for practitioners to address challenges of sequence learning.

+For instance,
+a notable issue during implementation is the numerical instability of RNNs.
+Though we have applied implementation tricks such as gradient clipping, this issue can be alleviated further with more sophisticated designs of sequence models.
+Specifically,
-For instance, given the numerical unstability during gradient calculation, gated recurrent neural networks are much more common in practice.
+gated RNNs are much more common in practice.
 We will begin by introducing two of such widely-used networks, namely gated recurrent units (GRUs) and long short term memory (LSTM), with illustrations using the same language modeling problem as introduced in :numref:`chap_rnn`.